-In October 2017, we entered into a Registration Rights Agreement (as defined elsewhere in this prospectus under "Description of Capital Stock-Registration Rights") with Sanken, the OEP Investor and our other stockholders, including certain of our directors and executive officers (or, in some cases, entities affiliated therewith), which provides for certain registration rights relating to the registrable securities held by such investors.
+In October 2017, we entered into a registration rights agreement with Sanken, the OEP Investor and our other stockholders, including certain of our directors and executive officers (or, in some cases, entities affiliated therewith), which provided for certain registration rights relating to the registrable securities held by such investors (the "Initial Registration Rights Agreement").
+In connection with this offering, we expect the registration rights of all parties other than Sanken and the OEP Investor to terminate, and we expect to enter into the Amended and Restated Registration Rights agreement with Sanken and the OEP Investor providing for customary demand and piggy-back registration rights effective subsequent to our initial public offering.
 See "Description of Capital Stock-Registration Rights."

-Stockholders' Agreement
+Stockholders' Agreements